IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - Sprites and pixies giving a magic performance
 - [ ] Petting zoo - dancing owlbear, griffon rides
 - [ ] The sirenian players are missing their female lead (Alara)
 	- Elind pacing around frantically, stopping people and asking if they've seen a human woman with red hair.
 The show's on in 10 minutes!
-Also has anyone seen Zircon's violin??
+Also has anyone seen Zircon's flute??
 	- Alara came to Sixpoints early yesterday to set up the stage, was noticed by cultists
 		- Met people working for one of the Dukes (Stevian) to organize permits for the stage
 		- Told them she met an old friend (was charmed?) working for an Archaeological society - friend was a schoolmate at Bridgewater, convinced her to go back to visit